 The most preferred social platforms (in order) to post video content are

-Customers never shy away from contests, especially when they are assured of a satisfying reward or giveaway.
-Contests are meant to sell more products, generate leads, get feedback, and more.
+Customers never shy away from contests, especially when they are assured of a satisfying reward.
+Contests, in the form of giveaways and sweepstakes, are meant to sell more products, generate leads, and get feedback.
 Here, the intent of the contest is driving traffic to your online store.

-How to increase eCommerce traffic with a contest?
+How to drive customers to your store with a contest?

-Take a look at this sample Facebook contest.
+Take a look at this sample Facebook giveaway.

 “Pick a product that is on flash sale from our website.
 Share it via your Facebook handle and tag at least 3 friends of yours in the post.
 Also, add a link back to our website.
-Simply tag and get a gift voucher of $5 for your next purchase.”
+Simply tag and receive your favorite makeup product as a giveaway.”

 There must be a point of contact with the eCommerce website in the contest where a number of customers tend to spend quality time.